cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 For **random_fraction**:
 ```
 {
-    "seed": <optional integer seed for the randomizer>
+    "seed": <optional integer seed for the randomizer>,
     "fraction": <decimal fraction>
 }
 ```